-Caused by a water-borne bacterial infection, cholera is transmitted through contaminated food or water, or through contact with fecal matter or vomit from infected people.
-A patient can lose up to 25 litres of fluid per day.
+Caused by a water-borne bacterial infection of the intestine, cholera is transmitted through contaminated food or water, or through contact with fecal matter or vomit from infected people.
 Cholera can cause severe diarrhoea and vomiting, and rapidly prove fatal, within hours, if not treated.
-But cholera is very simple to treat – most patients respond well to oral rehydration salts, which are easy to administer.
+But cholera is very simple to treat – rehydration is key.
+Most people respond well to oral rehydration salts, which are easy to administer.
 In more serious cases, intravenous fluids are required.
-Ultimately, no-one should die of cholera - yet well over 100,000 do each year.
+Ultimately, no-one should die of cholera.

-Outbreaks can rapidly spread in over-crowded communities and in dense living conditions when there is inadequate access to clean water, waste collection, and proper toilets.
-Because of population displacement, destruction of infrastructure, or a lack of public services, cholera is a serious risk in the aftermath of a natural disaster or during a conflict.
-The situation can be especially problematic in rainy seasons when houses and latrines flood and contaminated water collects in stagnant pools.
+Outbreaks can rapidly spread in over-crowded communities and in dense living conditions, such as refugee camps and in slums, when there is inadequate access to clean water, waste collection, and proper toilets.
+People being displaced, destruction of infrastructure, or a lack of public services can mean cholera is a serious risk in the aftermath of a natural disaster or during a conflict.
+Both drought and flooding can increase the risk for cholera.
+Drought decreases the available amount of clean water, forcing people to use contaminated water.
+Flooding can spread the bacteria and contaminate water sources.

 Cholera is relatively simple to treat in most cases, with people with mild to moderate forms usually able to recover through treatment with fluids and oral rehydration salts, which are easy to administer.
 People who are severely dehydrated may need intravenous fluids and hospitalisation.
 In these cases, they should be admitted to a Cholera Treatment Centre (CTC).
-Without treatment, the mortality rate can reach 50 per cent; with adequate care, it's less than 2 per cent.
+Without treatment, the mortality rate can reach 50 per cent; with adequate care, it's around two per cent.

 A rapid response is vital to containing the spread of a cholera outbreak.
 Quickly putting in place health promotion activities - educating people about how to help to limit the spread - plus water and sanitation activities, establishing treatment centres and vaccinating in an emergency response can help limit how far an epidemic spreads and reduce the number of people who fall sick or die.